Who Is Andrew McCarthy?

 In the early 1990s, Andrew McCarthy made a serious move into television acting, with his first role coming as a guest star for Tales from the Crypt.
 While he had previously appeared on TV one time, in 1986's Amazing Stories, the 1990s kept McCarthy quite busy.
 He appeared in seven TV movies from 1992 to 1998.

-The 2000s also kept McCarthy busy on TV, with seven more films and appearances on such TV shows as Law & Order, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent.
+The 2000s also continued to keep McCarthy busy on the small screen, with seven more films and appearances on such TV shows as Law & Order, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent.
 He also had a 20-episode run on Lipstick Jungle.
 McCarthy also became a contributing editor at National Geographic Traveler magazine and has written for the Atlantic, Slate, Travel+Leisure, Bon Appetit, Islands, Afar, and National Geographic Adventure.

-In 1999, McCarthy also married his college sweetheart, Carol Schneider, 20 years after they had dated.
-The pair, however, divorced in 2005, and McCarthy later remarried.
+In 1999, McCarthy married his college sweetheart, Carol Schneider, 20 years after they had dated.
+The pair had a son but a few years later divorced in 2005.
+McCarthy later remarried in 2011 and had two more children.